nagauta/nagauta/README.md

 ## Hi I'm nagauta, software engneer in Tokyo 😴
-I like to build Software.
+I like to build software.
 I like to listen, play and compose music.

 ### Contributing...